 Workers’ Compensation FAQs

 Workers’ Compensation benefits provide compensation for the costs related to work-related injuries.
 When an employee gets hurt on the job, Workers’ Compensation benefits will cover a portion of lost wages, as well as coverage for emergency room visits, hospitalization, surgery, medical testing, cognitive and physical therapy, and prescription medications that are necessary for the worker to recover and return to work.
-In cases of permanent disability, Workers’ Compensation benefits can provide much needed financial income.
+In cases of permanent disability, Workers’ Compensation benefits can provide much-needed financial income.
 Review the following Workers’ Compensation FAQs to familiarize yourself further with the process.
+Do you have some workers’ compensation questions related to a workers’ compensation claim of your own?
+If so, contact the trusted New Jersey workers’ compensation lawyers at DiTomaso Law for a free consultation about your case today at 856-414-0010.

 What Injuries are Covered Under Workers’ Compensation?